 Also known as photorejuvenation, photodynamic therapy (PDT) is a technique that destroys damaged or cancerous skin cells.
-Our dermatologists most often recommend PDT for actinic keratosis and other type of cancer that develop on the surface of the skin.
+Our dermatologists most often recommend PDT for actinic keratosis and other superficial types of cancer that develop on the surface of the skin.
 The procedure works by introducing a medication into the skin and applying a special type of light energy to activate the medication.

 How Much Does Photodynamic Therapy (PDT) Cost?